GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 ---
 title: Using Flask-Login with Cloud Firestore in Datastore mode
-description: Represent your Cloud Datastore entity with a Python class(ie a model) and use this for Flask-Login user management
+description: Represent your Cloud Datastore entity with a Python class and use this for Flask-Login user management
 author: komlasapaty
 tags: Flask Framework, Python 3, Firestore in Datastore mode
 date_published:
 ---

-In this tutorial, you implement user authentication using the popular Flask extension [Flask-Login](https://flask-login.readthedocs.io) and [**Firestore in Datastore mode**](https://cloud.google.com/datastore/docs/datastore-api-tutorial) as the database backend.
+In this tutorial, you will implement user authentication using the popular Flask extension [Flask-Login](https://flask-login.readthedocs.io) with [**Firestore in Datastore mode**](https://cloud.google.com/datastore/docs/datastore-api-tutorial) as the database backend.

 ## Prerequisites
 This tutorial is not to teach the fundamentals of Flask-Login or Firestore in Datastore mode.
 It is to demonstrate the use of Firestore in Datastore mode(as opposed to any relational database) as the database backend for user authentication with Flask-Login.
-The use of Flask-Login should not force you to abandon the power of Firestore in Datastore mode.
+The use of Flask-Login should not force you to abandon the power of Firestore in Datastore mode in favour of a relational database.

-Familiarity with the following is assumed:
+Basic familiarity with the following is assumed:
 - Flask and Flask-Login.
 - App Engine and Firestore in Datastore mode.

-## Introduction
-Flask-Login is a Flask extension that helps the developer to handle authentication and user session management.
-Flask-Login **requires** the user(ie application user) to be represented using a Python class with specific properties and methods provided.

-The above requirement of Flask-Login is straightforward when using a relational database such as MySQL or Postgres.
-Using an ORM toolkit like SQL-Alchemy, you can easily create a user model/class to represent a user in a relational database.
-Methods and properties required by Flask-Login can then be added to the model class.

-However, for a NoSQL database like Firestore in Datastore mode, the Flask-Login requirement poses a challenge.
-This is because the use of a model/class does not directly apply.

-This tutorial will demonstrate how to model your Firestore in Datastore mode entity as a Python class.
-This will let you conveniently use popular Python libraries like **Flask-Login**, **WTForms** etc.
-These libraries often use patterns that rely on a database record being represented as a Python class.

-To model our Datastore entity, we will use **Datastore-Entity** library.
-Think of Datastore-Entity as an _ORM-like_ library for Firestore in Datastore mode.
-_Disclaimer: I'm the author of datastore-entity.
-No Google affiliation._

 ## Requirements